Gender discrimination

 • Favouring women over men for care positions because they’re thought of as being more nurturing.

-Are there any impacts of sex discrimination?
+Are there any impacts of gender discrimination?

 Poor mental health